FAQs: Applying for a Service Dog

 What type of service dogs do you train?

-We train dogs for mobility disabilities, Veterans with PTSD and Traumatic Brain Injuries, and children and teens on the autism spectrum and other neurocognitive disabilities.
+We train dogs for mobility disabilities, veterans with post-traumatic stress (PTS) and traumatic brain injuries, and children and teens on the autism spectrum and other neurocognitive disabilities.

 How do I get a service dog from FSD?

 Once you are accepted, the wait time will depend on the program in which you are participating.
-Please note wait times are generally 12-18 months; however, if you need a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.
+Please note wait times are generally two–three years; however, if you need a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.

 When we think we have a dog for you, we will ask you to come to our facility and meet the dog.
 If you live out of state, travelling to Colorado to meet your potential dog is a requirement of the program.
 If you and your dog love each other, then we consider that a match and prepare for placement class.
 If you don’t feel like the dog is the right fit for you, or the dog seems uncomfortable for any reason, we will keep looking for another match for you.